 - For Customer Gateway, choose Existing, and then select your customer gateway ID.

 - For Tunnel Options, you can optionally specify custom tunnel inside CIDR and pre-shared keys for your VPN tunnels.
 Otherwise, tunnel options are randomly generated.

 To create a VPN attachment using the AWS CLI, use the create-vpn-connection command.

 After you create the VPN attachment, download the configuration file and apply the configuration to your customer gateway.
-You can bring up Internet Protocol Security (IPsec) and Border Gateway Protocol (BGP) sessions, but make sure to keep routing traffic via the VPN to the virtual gateway.
+You can bring up Internet Protocol Security (IPsec) and Border Gateway Protocol (BGP) sessions, but be sure to keep routing traffic through the VPN to the virtual gateway.